local_library Things to Keep in Mind

 Consider These Examples

-The underlined letters stand for non-nasal vowels
+The underlined letters indicate non-nasal vowels.

 1. Bwa a → The wood